 Sicilian Eggplant Caponata

 In a colander, place eggplant chunks and sprinkle generously with salt.
-Place a plate and another heavy object on top to so as much bitter juice is extracted from eggplant chunks as possible.
+Place a plate and another heavy object on top so as much bitter juice is extracted from eggplant chunks as possible.
 Leave to sit for an hour.
 Rinse eggplant chunks with water to remove excess salt.
 Squeeze eggplant chunks to draw out all the moisture and pat dry thoroughly with a paper towel or cloth.

 Heat olive oil in a large frying pan.
 Fry the eggplant chunks.
 Take care not to overcrowd the pan.
 With the amount indicated in this recipe, fry a third of the chunks at a time.
 When the chunks are crisp and golden brown, remove from the pan with a slotted spoon and transfer to a plate lined with absorbent paper towels.

 Transfer to serving bowl, cover with aluminium foil and leave to rest for 2 hours at room temperature.
 If leaving your caponata for the following day, place in the refrigerator.
-Remove from the fridge one hour before serving to best enjoy the dish’s flavours.
+Remove from the fridge one hour before serving to best enjoy the dish’s flavors.
 Garnish with a couple of basil leaves.
-Serve as an appetiser (ensure there is plenty of bread on hand!) or as an accompaniment to a fish-based main course.
+Serve as an appetizer (ensure there is plenty of bread on hand!) or as an accompaniment to a fish-based main course.